Happy Bunion ‘s Story

 Another podiatrist opinion

-A few months did pass by and for my own flat feet condition, I went to see Andy, a podiatrist that promotes the usage of barefoot wear.
+A few months passed, and I went to see Andy, a podiatrist promoting barefoot wear for my own flat feet condition.

 As I was talking to Andy about my feet, I couldn’t resist getting an opinion in regard to what Steph was going through.

-Andy without much hesitation suggested that she should try to go for barefoot shoes, and keep going with the exercises.
+Andy, without much hesitation, suggested that she wear barefoot shoes and continue the exercises.

-Next thing we went down to Sole Mechanic, in Hampton a shoe shop, specialising in barefoot wear.
+Next, we went down to Sole Mechanic, in Hampton, a shoe shop specialising in barefoot wear.

-Beforehand we did some research on different brands and we decide to give a goal to the barefoot shoes “Vivo Barefoot”.
+Beforehand we researched different brands and decided to give a goal to the barefoot shoes, “Vivo Barefoot”.

 Sole Mechanic Experience